CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. On the **Microsoft 365 Defender** (https://security.microsoft.com) portal, from the navigation menu, select **Settings** from the left.

-1. On the **Settings** page select **Microsoft 365 Defender**.
+1. On the **Settings** page select **Microsoft Defender XDR**.
 You are going to see an image of a coffee mug and a message that reads: *Hang on!
 We're preparing new spaces for your data and connecting them.*.
 It will take several minutes to finish, so leave the page open but make sure it finishes since it is required for the next Lab.

     >**Note:** If you get the error message "We didn't plan it will fail, but something went wrong." retry the step later or do it before the next Lab.